 Students may offer a dissertation of between 6,000 and 10,000 words in place of a paper; they choose a topic and approach a supervisor of their choice.
 For many students the opportunity to study a topic of their choosing in depth is the most rewarding part of the Tripos.
 Students are advised to start considering a topic and supervisor for their dissertation before the end of their second year; Directors of Studies can help with these decisions.
 Many students do fieldwork for their dissertations over the summer vacation before the start of the third year.
 Titles should be submitted as soon as possible, but not later than the second week of Michaelmas term, and must be approved by the Head of the Sociology department.
 Before undertaking fieldwork students will need to submit a research ethics and risk assessment form, available from the website.
-In addition to individual supervision, classes will be provided to assist students with the analysis of data.
+In addition to individual supervision, workshops will be provided to assist students with the collection and analysis of data.
 The dissertation is submitted in the first week of Easter term.

-Sample dissertations from previous years can be consulted in the Sociology Office, Free School Lane.
+Sample dissertations from previous years can be consulted in hard-copy in the Sociology Office, Free School Lane; or on the Part II Sociology Moodle site.